-The end caps do not screw on but are a snug fit to avoid leakage, they can be eased on and off by simply soaking them in hot water for approximately 2 mins.
+The end caps do not screw on but are a snug fit to avoid leakage, they can be eased on and off by simply soaking them in hot water.

 Watch Michelle from Buttercup Jewellery's thoughts on Kernowcraft's Barrelling Machine below!

 "My Kernowcraft barrel polisher has been a game changer.
 If you need to save time I would thoroughly recommend getting one!"

 Please note that we do not stock the ceramic pyramid chips featured, but do let us know if this is something you would be interested in seeing on our website.

 - Guide To Sanding & Polishing For Jewellery Making

 - Hand Polishing Your Jewellery With Polishing Papers